microsoft/FluidFramework/.changeset/lucky-tomatoes-breathe.md

 "@fluidframework/fluid-static": major
 ---

-`PureDataObject.getFluidObjectFromDirectory` was deprecated in a previous release and has been removed.

-`IProvideContainerRuntime` and its `IContainerRuntime` member were deprecated in a previous release and have been removed.
-This applies to the `ContainerRuntime` class as well.
+The following functions and classes were deprecated in previous releases and have been removed:

+- `PureDataObject.getFluidObjectFromDirectory`
+- `IProvideContainerRuntime` and its `IContainerRuntime` member.
+- `ContainerRuntime`'s `IProvideContainerRuntime` has also been removed.